TarunNagarajan/int8x/README.md

 # int8x
-A C++ INT8 quantization engine with fixed-point arithmetic and memory-efficient ops.
+INT8x, a high-performance quantization engine written in low-level C++, designed to convert and optimize floating-point neural network operations into INT8 fixed-point computations.
+This drastically improves performance and memory efficiency on edge devices like the Raspberry Pi (ARM Cortex-A53)